-- Place all recipe ingredients into the baking pan so that yeast is not touching any liquid. - After completing the process of making dough in your breadmaker, typically when letting dough rise outside the breadmaker, allow 30 minutes or until dough doubles in size.
+• Place all recipe ingredients into the baking pan so that yeast is not touching any liquid.

+- After completing the process of making dough in your breadmaker, typically when letting dough rise outside the breadmaker, allow 30 minutes or until dough doubles in size.
 Dough should be lightly greased and covered with grease proof paper and a dry towel.
 It should be placed in a warm area free from drafts. - Humidity can cause problems, therefore humidity and high altitudes require adjustments.
 For high humidity, add an extra tablespoon of flour if consistency is not right.
-For high altitudes, decrease yeast amount by approximately 1⁄4 teaspoon, and decrease sugar and/or water or milk slightly. - The DOUGH setting is great for mixing, kneading and proofing (allowing dough to rise) richer dough like croissant doughs.
-Use the automatic breadmaker to prepare this dough so all you need to do is shape and bake it according to your recipe. - When recipes call for a 'lightly floured surface', use about 1 to 2 tablespoons of flour on the surface.
+For high altitudes, decrease yeast amount by approximately 1/4 teaspoon, and decrease sugar and/or water or milk slightly. - The DOUGH setting is great for mixing, kneading and proofing, allowing dough to rise.
+Use the automatic breadmaker to prepare this dough so all you need to do is shape and bake it according to your recipe. - When recipes call for a 'lightly floured surface,' use about 1 to 2 tablespoons of flour on the surface.
 You may want to lightly flour your fingers or rolling pin for easy dough manipulation. - When you let dough 'rest' and 'rise' according to a recipe, place it in a warm, draught-free area.
-If the dough does not double in size, it may

-- not produce a tender product. - If the dough you are rolling shrinks back, let it rest covered for a few minutes before rolling again. - Dough may be wrapped in plastic and stored in a freezer for later use.
+If the dough does not double in size, it may not produce a tender product. - If the dough you are rolling shrinks back, let it rest covered for a few minutes before rolling again. - Dough may be wrapped in plastic and stored in a freezer for later use.
 Bring the dough to room temperature before using. - After 5 minutes of kneading, open the lid and check the dough consistency.
-The dough should forma soft, smooth ball.
+The dough should form a soft, smooth ball.
 If too dry, add liquid.
-If too wet, add flour (1⁄2 to tablespoon at a time).
+If too wet, add flour (1/2 to 1 tablespoon at a time). - When using honey, malt extract, golden syrup or treacle, coat the spoon or cup with oil first, this will prevent these ingredients from sticking to the spoon or cup.